alcapone4099/Aqua-nexus/README.md

-Here is a comprehensive, professional **README.md** file.
-It covers the scientific basis, the RL architecture, the data pipeline, and the full stack implementation.

-You can copy-paste this directly into a file named `README.md` in your project root.

----

 # 🌊 AquaQ Nexus: Multi-Agent Oceanographic Surveillance

 **AquaQ Nexus** is a specialized **Multi-Agent Reinforcement Learning (MARL)** platform designed to optimize autonomous ocean monitoring.
 It simulates a swarm of Autonomous Underwater Vehicles (AUVs) trained to detect high-value oceanographic features (such as Algal Blooms and Hypoxic Zones) in the **Bay of Bengal**.